 There’s always one more second

 On the 9th April 2021, Hull Kingston Rovers played Castleford Tigers for a place in rugby league’s Challenge Cup quarter-finals.
 At half-time, Hull Kingston Rovers were leading the match 22 v 6.
 That kind of lead normally wins you a game of rugby league.
 But that assumption ignores the kind of character that doesn’t give in, that plays on until the last possible moment.
-Don’t give up until time’s up.
+Never give up until time’s up.

 In a cup competition, a draw isn’t the end of the match.
+There is no reply.
 One team has to go through to the next round.
 The result had to be decided by what’s called ‘Golden Point’.
 The two teams have to play on until one of them scores another point.
 A try, a penalty kick or a drop-goal all count.
 It doesn’t matter what gets you that point, you just need to be the team that scores it.
 As extra-time began, both teams started even once again.
 Both had already played a full match.

 The easiest way to score a point is through a drop-goal, as you don’t have to get the ball over the line, or wait for a kickable penalty.
 You only need to get close enough for a player to drop-kick the ball over the posts.
 In Golden Point periods, most teams aim to score a drop-goal.
 Both teams were to follow this approach.
 Normally when it gets to Golden Point, there’s a winner within a few minutes.
 Sometimes it only take a minute.
 It’s designed to be a short, high-pressure, winner-takes all ending to a game.
 Usually it is.

 If you’re still in it, you can still win it